Steam Frame Explained: Valve's Streaming-First Steam Headset

 - Mixed-reality users who care most about color passthrough

-- People expecting every PC VR game to run locally
+- People expecting most demanding PC VR games to run locally on the headset

-- Wireless PC VR latency with the included adapter
+- Wireless PC VR latency with the included 6GHz adapter in real homes

-- Compression quality in dark scenes, fast motion, and fine detail
+- Compression quality in dark scenes, fast motion, text, and fine detail

 - Battery life while streaming versus running games locally

-- Heat and sustained performance in standalone mode
+- Heat, fan behavior, and sustained standalone performance

 - Proton plus FEX compatibility for Windows x86 games